$q$-Witt vectors and $q$-Hodge complexes: Introduction

 by multiplying all differentials in $\qOmega_{R/A,\square}^*$ with $(q-1)$.
 It's not immediately obvious why that would be an interesting construction---or even a sensible one---so let's give some motivation why one should look at the $q$-Hodge complex.

 The $q$-Hodge complex was first introduced by Pridham \cite{Pridham} \footnote{While Pridham used the notation \enquote{$\widehat{\operatorname{qDR}}$}, we've opted for the perhaps more descriptive \enquote{$\qHodge$}.} who used it to obtain a partial result towards \cref{thm:qDeRhamGlobalIntro}.
 Many results in Pridham's paper are proved for the $q$-Hodge complex first and then deduced for the $q$-de Rham complex via $\qOmega_{R/A,\square}^*\cong \eta_{(q-1)}\qHodge_{R/A,\square}^*$, where $\eta_{(q-1)}$ denotes the Berthelot--Ogus décalage functor (see \cite{BerthelotOgus} or \cite[\stackstag{0F7N}]{Stacks}).
 This is a first hint that $\qHodge_{R,\square}^*$ might be a more fundamental object.
 A second hint comes from Waßmuth's paper \cite{Nils}: He introduced a version of the prismatic site in characteristic~$0$ and showed that the cohomology of that site can be computed by a similar complex as above.
 A third piece of motivation is the following question: \begin{alphanumerate}\itshape \item[\boxtimes] Can the $q$-de Rham complex, or some modification of it, be descended along $\Hh\rightarrow \IZ\qpower$?
-Here $\Hh$ denotes the \emph{Habiro ring} \end{alphanumerate} One reason why \cref{qst:Habiro} is a natural question is the general philosophy that whenever you have a deformation at $q=1$, you should try to evaluate it at other roots of unity.
-In general, it's not possible to evaluate arbitrary power series in $\IZ\qpower$ at roots of unity.
-But for power series in the Habiro ring it works---by design. \footnote{In fact, $\Hh$ can be viewed as as the ring of those power series in $\IZ\qpower$ that can also be Taylor-expanded around each root of unity.} Some more evidence for the existence of a Habiro descent as in \cref{qst:Habiro} comes from the construction of generalised Habiro rings in \cite{HabiroRingOfNumberField}.
+Here $\Hh$ denotes the \emph{Habiro ring} \end{alphanumerate} Question~\cref{qst:Habiro} was raised by Peter Scholze in the hope that a cohomology theory with values in $\Hh$-modules could explain the results of \cite{HabiroRingOfNumberField}; in particular, the mysterious regulator map from $K$-theory to line bundles over extensions of $\Hh$ should arise via a realisation map from motivic cohomology to this hypothetical cohomology theory.
+Question~\cref{qst:Habiro} is also very natural in view of the general principle that whenever one has a deformation at $q=1$, one should evaluate it at other roots of unity as well.
+By design, $\Hh$ consists precisely of those power series in $\IZ\qpower$ that can be evaluated at arbitrary roots of unity. \footnote{In fact, $\Hh$ can be viewed as as the ring of those power series in $\IZ\qpower$ that can also be Taylor-expanded around each root of unity.}